Locke/pygments-coreasm/README.md

 ## About

-This repository contains a CoreASM lexer for pygments.
-It's intention is to be used with [minted](https://github.com/gpoore/minted).
+This repository contains a [CoreASM](https://github.com/CoreASM/coreasm.core) lexer for [Pygments](https://github.com/pygments/pygments).
+It's motivation is to be used with [minted](https://github.com/gpoore/minted).

 ## Requirements